Provider Manual | Section 7

 - HPSM will make appointments and provide transportation to help children get the care they need.

-screening services any time there is a need for them, even if it is not during the regular check-up.
-Preventive care can also include shots; HPSM must make sure that all children enrolled get needed shots at the time of any health
+services any time there is a need for them, even if it is not during the regular check-up.
+Preventive care can also include shots; HPSM must make sure that all children enrolled get needed shots at the time of any health care visit.

 - Screening: (i) comprehensive health and development history (inc. assessment of physical and mental health development); (ii) a comprehensive unclothed exam; (iii) appropriate immunizations according to age and health history; (iv) lab test (including BLL); (v) health education (inc. anticipatory guidance).